shravanisci/ABC-Immune-Circuit/README.md

 The framework distinguishes **regulatory** and **effector** immune dominance using interpretable cytokine logic and tests robustness under biological noise using stochastic simulations.

-Status: Research framework and exploratory analysis (ongoing) *This repository contains dataset-specific notebooks implementing the ABC immune control framework described in the accompanying LinkedIn post.
-Code is modular, exploratory, and intended to demonstrate conceptual validity rather than final optimization.*
+Status: Research framework and exploratory analysis (ongoing) This repository contains dataset-specific notebooks implementing the ABC immune control framework described in the accompanying LinkedIn post.
+Code is modular, exploratory, and intended to demonstrate conceptual validity rather than final optimization.
----

 ## Core Idea
 Immune behavior is treated as a **state-based decision system** governed by interacting cytokines: